LachlanSneddon/mm_rainfall_exercise/docs/readme.txt

 ===========================================================================================

 2: Running the program
+	Windows
 	1: Copy chosen CSV files into the "src/csv_files/input" directory.
+	2: Run the file "deaccumulate.bat"

+	Linux
+	1: Open the command prompt
-	2: Open command prompt and move to the "src" directory.
+	2: Navigate to the "src" directory
-	3: If python.exe is in the PATH environment variable type "python.exe "__main__.py"
-	   If python is not in the PATH environment variable replace python.exe with the absolute path to python.exe
+	2: Enter the command: python __main__.py

 	The output file will be created in the output directory